jovotech/jovo-framework/docs/routing.md

 ### Handler Matches

-To find handlers that could potentially fulfill a request, the router first goes through the `$state` stack (for local and global handlers) and then through all [root components](./components.md#register-root-components) (for global handlers).
+To find handlers that could potentially fulfill a request, the router first goes through the `state` stack (for local and global handlers) and then through all [root components](./components.md#register-root-components) (for global handlers).

 If a handler matches a request is highly dependent on the metadata that is added using the `@Handle` decorator (or convenience decorators like `@Intents`).
 [Learn more about these decorators here](./handlers.md#handler-routing-and-the-handle-decorator).